dhmay/jamstats/README.md

 #### Option 1: get game data from a JSON file

-`jamstats --jsonfile <JSON file> [some arguments to define the output]`
+`jamstats --jsonfile <JSON file> [optional arguments]`

 where:

 * `<JSON file>` is the path to a scoreboard JSON file
-* `[some arguments to define the output]`: by default, Jamstats will write the output to the same path as the input file, but with ".json" replaced with ".pdf".
+* `[optional arguments]`: by default, Jamstats will write the output to the same path as the input file, but with ".json" replaced with ".pdf".
 You can adjust that behavior by specifying an output `--outfile` file or using the `--mode=web` argument to start a webserver (see below), instead.
     * there are also several options, explained in the help message, that affect the charts that are built.

 #### Option 2: connect to a running scoreboard server

-`jamstats --scoreboardserver <server:port> <some arguments to define the output>`
+`jamstats --scoreboardserver <server:port> [optional arguments]`

 where: